kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 # 2. Users/Personas Of The Project:

 This project targets researchers and scientists who are dealing with giant data sets and have a great need for sharing and moving large datasets globally.
-There are mainly two users who will be using the application:
+Let's take a use case to better understand the users.

+### Use Case:
+Alice(Sender) and Bob(Receiver) are able to transfer data over a network.

+Sender(Alice):
+1. Alice registers a new account on the Web Portal and logs in to this account.
+2. Alice creates a data transfer directory on her laptop which have “send” and “receive” sub-directories
-1. Sender
+   1. /home/alice/transfer/send
+   2. /home/alice/transfer/receive
+3. Alice downloads an image from docker hub and starts a container with terminal commands.
+4. Alice hits the /register API endpoint after signing in and gets a registration ID (referred to as containerID below) to use for the container.
+5. By hitting /portal/containers/ endpoint, Alice can find a list of containers she created.
+6. Alice goes to the send path on the portal and fills out a form with Bob’s containerID, access keys, secret key, Bob’s IP address, port and the filename to send, which will create a command for her container.
+7. Alice can create more commands for her container.
+Then the portal will send a command queue for Alice’s container when requested and those commands will be executed sequentially.
+Alice will also be able to delete the commands that have already been executed if she wants.
+8. Alice decides to start the transfer from her container to Bob’s container, and the transfer status would be shown with initial parameters.
+9. Alice can visit the portal to view her active transfers and get status updates about them.
+10. Alice could sign out when she is done.

-2. Receiver
+Receiver (Bob):
-* Sender:
- * Users will have access to a portal where they can initiate large data transfers.
-Once they successfully register and log in to this website,  they will be able to download Dockerfile and docker-compose.yaml file from the docker hub.
- * When the user runs these files, it will build two containers - minion and controller container.
- * The controller container will poll commands from the portal.
-These commands are given by the sender on the portal.
- * The sender can initiate the transfer using the minio client command through the portal.
-The controller container will start the transfer.
-The commands for transfer :
-   1. First, sender will create an alias for receiver’s container using the mc command: mc config host add --api s3v4 bobmachine http://bobmachine.bobco.com :9000 accesskey  secret
-   2. Then the sender will transfer using the following command: mc config host add --api s3v4 bobmachine http://bobmachine.bobco.com :9000 accesskey  secret
- * (Note : the receiver needs to send it’s minio accesskey and secret key to the sender via email/message).
-   * The controller container will also send the status updates to the portal continuously.

-* Receiver:
-  * On the receiver side, the receiver too has to login on the portal and download the files from the docker-hub. (same step that sender did).
+1. Bob registers a new account on the Web Portal and logs in to this account.
+2. Bob downloads an image from docker hub and starts a container with terminal commands.
-  * The receiver will put the minio access key and secret key on the portal.
+3. Bob gets an access key and secret key from minIO.
-  * The minio container for the receiver will receive the files (sender has already initiated using his keys).
-  * The minio container will save these files to the local file system of the receiver.
+4. Bob sends the access keys, containerID to Alice over email/call.
+5. Bob’s will receive the file from Alice and the file will be saved at the location /home/bob/transfer/received/data/foo.txt once the transfer succeeds.

 # 3. Scope and Features Of The Project:

 The solution would be presented as a Proof of Concept where the team plans to create a technology backlog to learn the technologies required for the project.
 Such as learning how to create containers and using services such as MinIO.